TCC2021SeniorProject/ModelTranslator/README.md

 Here's why you should use this:

-* Users who want to design automata with UPPAAL but have no idea what to do with the generated XML file.
+* Users who want to design automata system with UPPAAL
-* Users who want their modeled diagrams to run on a Rasberry Pi device.
+* Users who want their modeled diagrams to run on a Rasberry Pi device
-* Users who want to test out IoT environment with the modeling tool (UPPAAL).
+* Users who want to test out IoT environment with the modeling tool (UPPAAL)

 <p align="right">(<a href="#top">back to top</a>)</p>